 We can help you prepare for and respond to a cyberattack or the unauthorized disclosure of personal information or other sensitive data.
 We will work with your in-house lawyers, privacy and compliance officials, and technology teams.
-In addition, we will work with your other, external service providers and agents, including your information security and digital forensic consultants, cyber insurance carriers, and ransomware negotiators.
+In addition, we will work with your other external service providers and agents, including your information security and digital forensic consultants, cyber insurance carriers, and ransomware negotiators.
 We regularly lead and direct investigations into data security incidents, manage data breach response teams, and coordinate a single response process, all while working to ensure these activities are properly protected by applicable legal and evidentiary privileges.
-We have handled data incidents involving all 50 states, the U.S. territories, the European Union, and in several jurisdictions around the world.
+We have handled data incidents involving all 50 states, U.S. territories and the European Union, and in several jurisdictions around the world.

 Our services include advising on:

 Thompson Hine has a broad range of experience in helping organizations respond to ransomware attacks and data breaches, including the following:

 Businesses must protect the privacy and security of the personal data and confidential information in their custody and control.
 However, in today’s dynamic threat environment, businesses are facing evolving risks to their information technology (IT) systems and networks.
 To mitigate these risks, a business should build a data protection program tailored to its unique concerns and threats.
 Central to developing a data protection program is creating, implementing, and maintaining a clear and concise data incident response plan (IRP) that outlines the measures and tools needed to prepare for and respond to an actual or reasonably suspected data breach.

 This checklist provides an outline of the critical elements a business should address or consider when creating an IRP.
 Full access to the checklist is available here (pdf).